itsajchan/caprover-one-click-apps/README.md

-## Repo for CapRover One Click Apps
+## Fork of CapRover One Click Apps for AI Native applications

+### Weaviate and Ollama

 This is a fork of the CapRover One Click Apps Repo that adds Weaviate Vector Database, a fully open source and purpose built vector database to handle AI workloads, and Ollama, a tool to help you run language models locally.

 ![Weaviate_And_Ollama](public/v4/logos/weaviate_and_ollama.png)

+## Repo for CapRover One Click Apps

 ### How to create a one-click app (as of v1.8.0):
 First, have a look at [this simple example](https://github.com/caprover/one-click-apps/blob/master/public/v4/apps/privatebin.yml).
 Now, read on for more details: